|

 early Church to be "accredited."
 Or in other words, the water

-baptism of John counted and it was not necessary for them
+baptism of John sufficed and it was not necessary for them

 to be water baptized a second time, this time in the name